cobaltians/plugins/ActionPicker/README.md

 use the cobalt.actionPicker shortcut like this

     cobalt.actionPicker({
-        text : "What you want to do?", // ios only actions : [ "Chose a picture", "Take a picture", "Take a video" ], cancel : "Cancel", // ios only
+        text : "What you want to do?", // ios only (the title of this picker) actions : [ "Chose a picture", "Take a picture", "Take a video" ], // the list of action cancel : "Cancel", // ios only (name of cancel button) },function(data){
-    },function(data){
         cobalt.log('picker callback', data)
         document.getElementById('choiceField').innerHTML = "Choice n°"+JSON.stringify(data.index);

+        if(data.index==1) { //do some stuff }
     });

 function(data) allow you to do stuff when you click on an action.

 ("Chose a picture"= {"index":0};"Take a picture"= {"index":1};"Take a video"= {"index":2}).

+Action Picker plugin doesn't have to be init in cobalt.init in your HTML page.